jourquin/Nodus/README.md

 Nodus ([Screenshots](http://htmlpreview.github.com/?https://github.com/jourquin/Nodus/blob/master/doc/images/screenshots.html))
-implements the "Virtual networks" methodology developed at UCL, an alternative to the classical "four steps" technique to model multimodal and intermodal transport flows over networks, as it combines the "modal-choice" and "assignment" phases of the latter in a single step.
+implements the "Virtual networks" methodology developed at UCL, an alternative to the classical "four steps" technique to model multimodal and intermodal transport flows over networks, as it combines the "modal choice" and "assignment" phases of the latter in a single step.

-This methodology has already lead to numerous policy-oriented studies on large scale multi-modal freight transport networks, such as:
+This methodology has already led to numerous policy-oriented studies on large scale multimodal freight transport networks, such as:

 - Regional freight transport planning
-- Cost benefit analysis for transport infrastructures
+- Cost benefit analysis for transport infrastructure
 - Optimal locations for intermodal terminals
 - Impact of climate change on inland waterways transport
 - Internalization of external costs and its potential impact on modal choice